vectorgrp/sil-kit/docs/api/lin.rst

 Receiving data from a slave
 ___________________________

-Beside transmission acknowledgemets, the |FrameStatusHandler| is also used for reception.
+Beside transmission acknowledgements, the |FrameStatusHandler| is also used for reception.
 To receive data, the
 |FrameStatusHandler| must be registered using |AddFrameStatusHandler|, which is called by the LIN controller when
 a frame is received and the LIN node is configured for reception with |LinFrameResponseMode_Rx| on that LIN ID::